 If either party to the marriage licence application is a widow or widower, they are not required to produce a death certificate to obtain a marriage licence.

 A marriage licence is valid for use anywhere in Ontario for three months from the date of issue.

 Obtaining a licence when one applicant is absent

-One applicant to the marriage may submit the completed application form to the Customer & Legislative Services Department in order to obtain a Marriage Licence, provided that the required original identification/documentation for the absent party is presented.
+One applicant to the marriage may submit the completed application form to the Customer Service Department in order to obtain a Marriage Licence, provided that the required original identification/documentation for the absent party is presented.
 The application must be original and signed by both applicants.